metmuseum/marble/README.md

     - Now, instead of what's installed in `node_modules`, npm knows to pull our Marble package files from the directory in Step 1.
 We can make our changes in our Marble repo (more on that below), and our other project will show them to us.

+  **IMPORTANT**: If your project pulls in any Marble assets through /dist (ie, `@use "~@metmuseum/marble";` for CSS, like in Sculptured), you'll want't make sure that you're running `npm run build-dev` in this repo, so that Webpack watches for changes and compiles them to `/dist` for your other project to find.

 # Storybook Development

-Storybook is the preferred way of developing components for Marble.
+Storybook is the best way to develop components for Marble.
 To start Storybook locally, launch the app with: `npm run storybook`

-To publish the Storybook to its web homepage (via GitHub pages), please commit your changes, then run: `npm run deploy-storybook`.
-Be mindful that this overwites the current Storybook with your local version.

 We use the `html preset` for Storybook.
 There are many good exmaples of html stories and add-ons at the official "kitchen sink" example directory: